July 2026

-Welcome to our June mailing.
-This is where we share encouragement and inspiration from around the Deanery.
+Welcome to our July mailing.
+This is where we share encouragement and inspiring good news stories from around the Deanery.
+There is much to share.

 Thanks to all who have sent contributions which give a glimpse of the different initiatives and approaches taken across the deanery parishes to grow inwardly and outwardly.